atbcb/ICTTestingBaseline/docs/03FocusOrder.md

     -   **Note:** A change of content is not always a change of context.
 Changes in content, such as an expanding outline, dynamic menu, or a tab control do not necessarily change the context, unless they also change one of the above (e.g., focus).
     -   **Examples:** Opening a new window, moving focus to a different component, going to a new page or window (including anything that would look to a user as if they had moved to a new page) or significantly re-arranging the content of a page/screen are examples of changes of context.
 (Above definition from [Understanding SC 3.2.1 On Focus](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html))

-Test Procedure for SC 2.4.3 Focus Order
+Test Procedure for Focus Order
 ---------------------------------------
 ### Identify Content
 Keyboard accessible interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.) that have a meaningful sequence of navigation.